talsec/Free-RASP-Flutter/README.md

 and then create a Talsec config and insert `AndroidConfig` and/or `IOSConfig` with highlighted identifiers: `expectedPackageName` and `expectedSigningCertificateHash` are needed for Android version.
 * `expectedPackageName` - package name of your app you chose when you created it
-* `expectedSigningCertificateHash` - hash of the certificate of the key which was used to sign the application. **Hash which is passed here must be encoded in Base64 form**
+* `expectedSigningCertificateHashes` - list of hashes of the certificates of the keys which were used to sign the application.
+At least one hash value must be provided. **Hashes which are passed here must be encoded in Base64 form**

 We provide a handy util tool to help you convert your SHA-256 hash to Base64: